Theta-graph and diffeomorphisms of some 4-manifolds

-We make an assumption on the manifold $X$ with a local coefficient system $A$, and we compute the homology of the configuration space $\bConf_2(X)$ of two points with local coefficients.
+We make an assumption on the manifold $X$ with a local coefficient system $A$, and we compute the homology of the configuration space $\bConf_2(X)$ of two points with the local coefficient system induced from $A\boxtimes A$.
 Based on the computation of the homology, we define propagator, which is an analogue of ``equivariant propagator" in \cite{Les1}.
 We will define in the next section propagator in families of configuration spaces, which plays an important role in the definition of the main perturbative invariant.